2015 CCSJ Summer Faith-Justice Internships

 If you would like to apply for one of these internships, please contact Kelly Tadeo Orbik firstname.lastname@example.org

 Spend the summer learning how to advocate and organize for social change through the lens of Catholic Social Teaching in the Nation’s Capital.
 Each advocacy intern will follow a JPIC issue, learn how that issue affects the people and environment in countries where Columban missionaries serve, and how to respond!
 This is a unique opportunity to build a strong faith community of peers for reflection and action throughout the summer.
 Learn more here.

-The internship is eight weeks from June 1st-July 26th.
+The internship is eight weeks.
 Our new office is right across from Catholic University and is within walking distance to communal housing for the interns at the Franciscan Mission Service house.
 Housing and a small stipend of $400/per month is provided as well as a travel stipend to off-site meetings and events.
 Students cover their own travel to D.C.
-The deadline to apply is March 18th, 2014.
 Learn more and apply here.

 Interfaith Worker Justice: